 The Manhattan Center offers course work in a variety of career-advancing undergraduate and graduate programs conveniently scheduled for adult students.
-Undergraduate course work is offered in management and communications, education, liberal arts, and social work.
+Undergraduate course work is offered in business, nursing, social sciences, and social work.
 Graduate course work is offered in social work and education (including elementary education, secondary education, special education, bilingual/ESL, reading, speech and communication disorders, and educational administration/technology).
 Students are supported by full-time academic advisers and financial aid counselors, as well as a multimedia room and computer labs.

-In addition, the Manhattan Center houses a Center for Community Service that provides free services and field placement opportunities to Adelphi students as well as low-cost services to members of the community.
+In addition, the Manhattan Center houses a Center for Psychological Services that provides free services and field placement opportunities to Adelphi students as well as low-cost services to members of the community.
 The services include tutoring/literacy support, psychological and educational testing, speech therapy, and individual/group counseling.